rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Empty Expressions, Uninitialized Variables and For Loops
+Because for loops might not have all of their control expressions set, no-ops need to be generated so that the iterators are set correctly and labels can be inserted into the correct locations in the generated code.
+This is hard with the way for loops are currently parsed.

+`EMPTY_EXPR` will be renamed to `EMPTY_NODE` or similar.
+Empty statement-expressions will not use `EMPTY_NODE`, instead creating a dummy node.
+This node will have a single no-op instruction associated with it.

+For loop control expressions will instead be parsed as if they were two statement-expressions, optionally followed by a third expression.
+If absent, the reinit expression will be treated the same as an empty statement-expression.
+If the conditional expression is empty (signified by the node having the symbol ';'), an unconditional jump to the for-loop body will be emitted, instead of the usual test-and-jmp sequence.

+Block scope declarations that have no initializer(s) or that have static storage will also have a single no-op instruction associated with them.
+This is to ensure that their parent node can always copy the iterators which point to the first and last instructions of its children.

 ## Pointer Dereferencing/Indexing and Arrays
 Accessing the underlying elements of pointers and arrays is different when the element type is an array.
 Because the elements of multidimensional arrays are